His Excellency Xanana Gusmão, Patron

 As a professional athlete, good health is my life.
 It’s easy to take health and medical services for granted when you’ve been fortunate enough to be born in one of the luckiest countries on the planet.

 But I know not everyone is so lucky.
 My dad was born in Timor-Leste.
-He fled when he was only 18 to escape the civil war there.
+He fled when he was only 18 to escape conflict there.